 This new rule weakens Title IX’s civil rights protections and drastically shrinks an academic institution’s obligation to act.
 Plus, the timing is awful as it comes just in time for the red zone on college campuses, or the first six weeks of the fall semester where instances of campus sexual violence are particularly high.
 As discouraging as these changes are, we have the power to fight back.
-Hopefully, litigation will be helpful in restoring important Title IX protection, but in the meantime, grassroots activism can help..
+Hopefully, litigation will be helpful in restoring important Title IX protection, but in the meantime, grassroots activism can help.

-Know Your IX with Advocates for Youth has several resources available for students to ensure that their schools are protecting student survivors, such as making a petition and writing an op-ed amongst other actions.
+Know Your IX with Advocates for Youth have several resources available for students to ensure that their schools are protecting student survivors, such as making a petition and writing an op-ed amongst other actions.
 It is important for us to take action because it is essential to support survivors and know our rights, and utilizing these resources is a first step towards protecting students on campus.

 Blog by MacKenzie Flynn, NOW PAC Intern